Scientists at Argonne and Ohio University analyze single atom with X-rays for the first time

 Ohio State, Argonne researchers earn award for paper on large-scale data visualizations

-A team of researchers from Argonne and the Ohio State University (Columbus) won the Best Paper Award at the IEEE Scientific Visualization conference in Vancouver, Canada, in October 2019.
+A team of researchers from Argonne and Ohio State won the Best Paper Award at the IEEE Scientific Visualization conference in Vancouver, Canada, in October 2019.
 The conference featured original research papers on scientific visualization, including theory, methods and applications ranging from mathematics and physical science to biosciences, economics and multimedia.

 The paper, “InSituNet: Deep Image Synthesis for Parameter Space Exploration of Ensemble Simulations,” presents a deep learning model for exploring parameter space for large-scale ensemble simulations in situ.
 The solution proposed by the Argonne-Ohio State team is a deep learning-based model, called InSituNet.
 Their approach works like this: Data is collected from an ensemble of simulations and visualized in situ using various visual mapping and view parameters.
 The model is then trained to learn the mapping from ensemble simulation parameters to visualizations of corresponding simulation outputs.